2001/4 BA Hons Fine Art (University of Central Lancashire, Carlisle site)

 2020 - 'Make it Now': commissioned by Kirkgate Theatre, Cumbria, an online community arts participatory project, creating 4 film prompts, with 24/7 social media support, culminating in online exhibition.
 Funded by Arts Council England Recovery Fund

-2009-2015 - Co-founder and director of New Arts North, a social enterprise set up to design and deliver socially-engaged projects in Cumbria, of short and long-term duration; working with schools, arts venues, museums, the NHS (the Early Intervention into Psychosis teams), councils (for long-term mental health programs, and rurally/socially isolated communities) and inclusive arts organisations (working with young people with learning disabilities and autism); bringing in £290K of funding over 6 years, including a research grant from Northern Rock Foundation of £60K; and contracting 10 other practitioners in that time.
-Our approach interpreted art as a means of collective research, using democratic models of engagement, to giving rise to positive identity construction or restoration.
-Qualities of the artistic process, such as freedom and rigour, were balanced by the making of a space for a variety of aesthetics.
+2008-2018 - Co-founder and director of New Arts North, a social enterprise set up to design and deliver arts participatory projects in Cumbria; working with schools, arts venues, museums, the NHS (the Early Intervention into Psychosis teams), councils (for long-term mental health programs, and rurally/socially isolated communities) and inclusive arts organisations (working with young people with learning disabilities and autism); bringing in £290K of funding, including a research grant from Northern Rock Foundation of £60K; and contracting 10 other practitioners in that time.
+Our approach involved collective and rigorous experimentation and research with participants, using democratic models of engagement, a hybrid of the studio and social models of contemporary art practice.
+Many of the outcomes were self-evident, including public art commissions, festivals, exhibitions, film screenings, and publications.
+There was also a rise in participants' wellbeing, skills and confidence and their re-entry into education, employment and volunteering.

 2015/6 'Tale of Ernest': resident visual artist for original piece of touring theatre co-written, produced and designed with young people with learning disabilities (across theatres in Cumbria and Isle of Man).
 18-month project with Prism Arts based on research into the effect of Viking culture on Cumbria, particularly Viking mythology and traditional Sagas.
 Heritage Lottery-funded.